This project was specified as a request to increase the number of tariffs displayed in a sales journey from four to ten.

 Mobile / responsive

-I constructed an Axure prototype with a device to allow users to switch tariffs on and off and identify their own 'sweet-spot' of tariffs displayed
+I constructed an Axure prototype with a device to allow users to determine how many tariffs to view and identify their own 'sweet-spot' of tariffs displayed

 Advancing the design